Information for Data Brokers

 - Complete the registration form.

-- Once you've completed the form, click on the invoice link.
+- Once you've completed the form, navigate to the payment link.
 This will appear on the confirmation page after you have successfully submitted the form.

 The previous data broker registries can be accessed at the Office of the Attorney General's Data Broker webpage.